ANRGUSC/ddos_demo/README.md

 sudo ./install_lib.sh
 ~~~

-It should be noticed that the Tensorflow and shap is required but is not included in the *requirements.txt*, and it is required to run the inference script on the Client nodes.
+It should be noted that the Tensorflow and shap are required but are not included in the *requirements.txt*, and it is required to run the inference script on the Client nodes.
 The version information is shown below:

 ~~~bash
 virtualenv==20.24.2